LasseRafn/php-hexer/README.md

 There are only two methods, that both accept just one parameter.

+The constructor accepts one parameter (`hex`) which can optionally contain a hashtag (#).
+The length has to be between 3-6 characters (without the hashtag).

 ### `lighten($percentage)`

 Will lighten the color by X percentage.
 Percentage must be between 0-100.
 An exception will be thrown otherwise.